idodov/pixoo64-media-album-art/README.md

 > | ![psb-original](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/beb0d74c-5a27-4ad8-b7a8-f11f6ae8d3ea) | ![psb-crop](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/efc4f44a-4c7d-4aca-b1bf-a158b252b26d) | ![psb-crop_extra](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/b25cc2e7-aa22-4e73-9c7a-b30ea4ec73fb) |
 ____________
 ## You’re all set!
-**Make sure that `input_boolean.pixoo64_album_art` is turn on.
-The next time you play a track, the album cover art will be displayed and all the usable picture data will be stored in a new sensor.**
+**Make sure that `input_boolean.pixoo64_album_art` is turned `on`.
+The next time you play a track, the album cover art will be displayed, and all the usable picture data will be stored in a new sensor.**

 ![animated-g](https://github.com/idodov/pixoo64-media-album-art/assets/19820046/2a716425-dd65-429c-be0f-13acf862cb10)
 _____________
 ## Sensor Attribues
 The sensor  `sensor.pixoo64_media_data` is a virtual entity created in Home Assistant.
 It’s designed to store useful picture data from the album cover art of the currently playing song.
-This includes the artist’s name, the title of the media, the base64 encoded GIF of the media picture, and color information such as the color of the font and the background.
+This includes the artist’s name, the title of the media and color information such as the color of the font and the background.
 This sensor allows for dynamic visual experiences and automation possibilities based on the music being played.

 | Attribute | Description |
 |---|---|